CS554-SoftwareEngineering/CS554-SE-Project/README.md

-# CS554-SE-Project
+# Clash of Software Engineers

 ## Project Description

 A real-time multi-player educational trivia game application where users can test out their knowledge in a fun and competitive environment.
-This project was originally a final project for the CS554 Software Engineering Course at Portland State University.
+This project was originally a final project for the CS-554 Software Engineering Course at Portland State University.

 ## Deployment / How to Run